tern-tools/tern/README.md

 # Getting Started<a name="getting-started"/>

 ## Getting Started with Docker<a name="getting-started-with-docker">
+Note MAC users: currently running Tern natively as a docker container is unsupported.
+An option is to launch a linux virtual machine (VM) on your MAC and from within follow the steps below.

 Docker is the most widely used tool to build and run containers.
 If you already have Docker installed, you can run Tern by building a container with the Dockerfile provided and the `docker_run.sh` script:

 Clone this repository: